RyJean/custom-maven-plugin/README.md

 # custom-maven-plugin
-A Maven Plugin That Counts How Many Dependencies That A Project Contains
+A Maven Plugin that counts how many dependencies that a project contains.